 As the most attractive and easy-to-reach resources are exhausted, mines are struggling with declining quality levels.
 For example, the ore quality in copper mining decreased by 25% in just 10 years.
 AI and ML-based systems can help them optimize the quality of their existing output, mitigating some of the impact of this decline.

 Using AI technology for dig-line optimization is nothing new, helping mines get the most out of a specific site.
-More advanced systems also help miners analyze the potential value of a site or ore deposit to plan or prioritize extraction.
+More advanced systems also help miners analyze a site’s or ore deposit’s potential value to plan or prioritize extraction.

-Further down the pipeline, AI-based sorting systems are used to analyze vast amounts of waste rock and identify valuable minerals in real-time.
-This not only improves the recovery rate of the primary material but also that of secondary raw materials.
-These systems are more accurate and efficient than human sorters, without the need for rest or shifts.
+Down the pipeline, AI-based sorting systems analyze vast amounts of waste rock and identify valuable minerals in real time.
+This improves the recovery rate of primary and secondary raw materials.
+These systems are more accurate and efficient than human sorters and do not require rest or shifts.

 Application 6: Robotics and Autonomous Vehicles

 Drilling and blasting are not the only processes that may be automated with the help of intelligent computing.
-From drones to hauling trucks to “robot miners,” the mining industry is increasingly employing autonomous technologies to perform both mundane and dangerous operations.
+From drones to hauling trucks to “robot miners,” the mining industry increasingly employs autonomous technologies to perform mundane and dangerous operations.

 For example, drones fitted with sensors and computer vision technologies are already being deployed to survey sites from the air or provide real-time monitoring.
 Some drones even use Light Detection and Ranging (LiDAR) to create 3D maps of the environment, which can be useful in identifying transport corridors or stockpiling locations.